 Jesus at the Home of Martha and Mary

-In John chapter 11 and 12 we learn more about these two sisters, Mary and Martha, who are quite different from one another.
+In John chapter 11 and 12 we learn more about these two sisters of Lazarus, Mary and Martha, who are quite different from one another.
 Although they may have been different in several respects, the scriptures highlight one specific difference between these sisters—their priorities.

 Jesus and Martha